RABBI ANDREW MARC PALEY

 Rabbi Paley has edited two prayer books, one for the Sabbath and one for families for the High Holy days as well as authored numerous articles.

-Rabbi Paley is married to Deborah Niederman, the Past President of the Association for Reform Jewish Educators, and is the father of two children, Molly, a freshman at Duke University and Samuel, a 10th grader at the Plano Academy High School.
+Rabbi Paley is married to Deborah Niederman, the Past President of the Association for Reform Jewish Educators, and is the father of two children, Molly, who attends Duke University and Samuel, a student at the Plano Academy High School.

 In 2007, Rabbi Boxman graduated from American University in Washington D.C, with a major in International Relations and a minor in Israel Studies.
 With a passion for Jewish leadership, pastoral care and education, Rabbi Boxman continued her studies at the Hebrew Union College and was ordained as a rabbi in 2012.
 Following ordination, Rabbi Boxman enrolled in a Masters of Jewish Education program and in 2013 earned her degree as a Jewish Educator.
 During her time in Cincinnati at the Hebrew Union College, Rabbi Boxman taught Hebrew and Judaics, wrote curriculum and supervised the teen leadership training program at the Isaac M. Wise Temple.